 Let’s talk about our most popular herb, pine pollen.
 Pine pollen, in its powdered form, is great for women.
-My fiancée takes it every single day (her recipe is inside the How to Take Herbs ebook we give out free to customers).

 In China, where pine pollen has been used for thousands of years, it is considered one of the beauty tonics for women.
 Yes, it can be used on your skin, having several compounds like MSM that support collagen and elastin.
 And taken internally, with its wide variety of minerals, vitamins, amino acids, antioxidants and more it’ll help support your health.

 Many women get scared off when they see the word “testosterone.”
 Taking pine pollen, especially in powdered or capsule form, will not make you wake up with a mustache, deepen your voice, or sprout huge muscles.
 But it will help support your hormones in many different ways.

 The tinctured form, which concentrates and makes the phytoandrogens more bioavailability, is generally not recommended for women.
 That being said we have reports from a couple ladies, especially in post-menopausal years, that get great benefits from this using one to a few DROPS per day, instead of dropperfuls.
 (Here’s more detail on herbs and menopause.)

 Other Great Herbs for Women

 First of all, I’ll mention Athena Woman’s Formula which was formulated specifically for women.
 And that includes having some pine pollen in it.

 Another highly touted herb for women in China is the schisandra berry.
 This is one of the top beauty herbs.
 But it does far more than just improve your hair and complexion.
 It has been shown to increase night vision, alertness, detoxification and much more.